 May is not a busy month, except for the first week.
-Many tourists from mainland China go to Hong Kong during the Labor Day holiday around May 1st.
+Many tourists from Chinese go to Hong Kong during the Labor Day holiday around May 1st.
 The prices of hotel rooms and flights rise significantly.

 It is advisable to book in advance.
 Let us help you purchase your tickets and accommodation, and we might be able to find you a discount.